-If branches are moved to the curb as a result of a snow storm, residents should contact the Public Works Department as soon as possible to notify the location of the branches.
+If branches are moved to the curb as a result of a snow storm, residents should contact the Public Works Division as soon as possible to notify the location of the branches.
 All regular tree trimmings must be disposed of through the yard waste program.
 Learn more by referencing LRS guide here.

 Please ensure that brush conforms to the following requirements to assist the Village’s Public Works Division in their cleanup efforts:

 - Branches placed at the curb for pick up must be the result of Storm Damage.
 Branches that have been cut or sawed will NOT be picked up for removal.

 - Any brush placed at the curb that was not a result of storm damage (i.e landscape debris, processed wood, weeds, etc.) will NOT be collected.